๐Ÿง ๐Ÿ’›

 Family

-With the people hardest to see clearly because he's so familiar
+With the people hardest to see clearly because they are so familiar

 Community